Health Library

 When to Contact a Medical Professional

 Call your local emergency number (such as 911) if you think someone has a spinal cord injury.
-Do not move the person unless there is urgent danger.
+DO NOT move the person unless there is urgent danger.

 Prevention